arcas59/super-asteroids-super-spacewar/en/ch6.md

 class AsteroidBehavior extends Sup.Behavior {
   // The size of the asteroid
   size: number;
+  // The amplitude of this asteroid Actor
+  amplitude: number;
   // The class of size this asteroid belong
   sizeClass: string;
   // The position of the asteroid